5T33Z0/OC-Little-Translated/Content/13_Peripherals/Fixing_Peripherals.md

 	- No Video: Webcam won't turn on in 3rd party conferencing apps like Zoom, Microsoft Teams, Skype, etc.
 - **Wireless Mice**:
 	- Pairing Logitech Wireless Mice via Logitech Unifying Software might not be possible.
 If the mouse can also be paired via BT, then it's not an issue.
+- Internal Microphones;
+	- Can't be accessed/not available by 3rd Party Apps.

 ## Cause
 - Prompts for granting permissions to 3rd party apps don't pop-up if Apple Mobile File Integrity (AMFI) is disabled.